Spain’s coronavirus deaths leap; Prince Charles now infected

 Meanwhile, U.S. lawmakers finally agreed on a mammoth economic relief package, buoying stock markets around the world, and President Donald Trump said he wants to see the country get back to business in a matter of weeks, over the objections of public health experts.

-In Spain, the death toll eclipsed that of China, where the outbreak began.
-Spain is now second only to Italy in the number of dead.
+Russian President Vladimir Putin postponed a nationwide vote on proposed constitutional amendments that could enable him to extend his hold on power.
+And in Spain, the death toll eclipsed that of China, where the outbreak began.
+Spain is now second only to Italy in the number of dead, with over 3,400.

 “If we are not already at the peak, we are very close,” said Fernando Simón, head of Spain’s health emergency coordination center.
 “I cannot say that we have reached it.”
 Even once the numbers crest, it would be “counterproductive” to think about relaxing restrictions anytime soon, he added.